High Blood Pressure Emergencies in Children

 • In children, the first symptoms of a hypertensive emergency are typically a headache, listlessness, confusion, and seizures and, in infants, irritability.

-When blood pressure is checked, two values are recorded.
+When blood pressure is checked, 2 values are recorded.
 The higher value reflects the highest pressure in the arteries, which is reached when the heart contracts (during systole).
 The lower value reflects the lowest pressure in the arteries, which is reached just before the heart begins to contract again (during diastole).
 Blood pressure is written as systolic pressure/diastolic pressure—for example, 120/80 mm Hg (millimeters of mercury), referred to as 120 over 80.

 Hypertensive emergencies are relatively rare in children.
 They may develop in children who have or have not been previously diagnosed with high blood pressure.

 Hypertensive emergencies usually occur when blood pressure rapidly increases.
 What causes the rapid increase varies by age.
-The most common causes are
+The most common causes are:

 A hypertensive emergency, if not treated promptly, typically causes progressive damage in one or more vital organs, particularly the following: